jazz-community/printable-workitems/README.md

 For more details please take a look in the [Wiki](../../wiki)

+Also, check out the [samples](https://github.com/jazz-community/printable-workitems/tree/master/samples) folder for some example configurations to get you started.

 # About this Plug-In
 ## Contributing
 Please use the [Issue Tracker](../../issues) of this repository to report issues or suggest enhancements.